Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Cleave**: Whenever you hit a creature with an attack using Ravenous Hydra, all enemies within 5 feet of the target takes damage equal to your strength modifier.
 Youl heal 1 hit points for each creature within 5 feet of the original target.

-**Lifesteal**: Whenever you hit an attack with _Ravenous Hydra_ you regain health equal to you proficiency bonus
+**Lifesteal**: Whenever you hit an attack with _Ravenous Hydra_ you regain health equal to half your proficiency bonus

-**Hunger**: Whenever you kill a creature, you gain a stack of _Satisfaction, up to a maximum of 15.
+**Hunger**: Whenever you kill a creature, you gain a stack of _Satisfaction_, up to a maximum of 15.
 If your hitpoints reaches zero, you loose ten stacks.
 For every stack of _Satisfaction_ you gain the following features:
 - (5): You gain +2 to hit and damage rolls
 - (10): All healing from this item is doubled
 - (15): You gain +3 to hit and damage rolls.